-And it’s not difficult to see why some people may think that, especially if the fungus has been around for a long time and turned your toenails into a thick, discolored, crumbling wasteland.
-It may be hard to imagine anything really turning that scene around.
+And it’s not difficult to see why some people may think that, especially if the fungus has been around for a long time and has an appearance that is thick, discolored, and crumbling.
+It may be hard to imagine anything remedying the situation.

-Outright removing your toenails, however, is the “nuclear” option for treating toenail fungus, and only performed in very rare cases.
+Outright removing your toenails, however, is the absolute last resort option for treating toenail fungus, and only performed in very rare cases.
 We would much rather use non-surgical forms of treatment that clear out the fungus and allow fresh, clear nail tissue to naturally grow in and take the place of old, damaged nails.